PixelRubro/ParallaxerSystemForUnity/README.md

 ## Cool!
 How do I use it?

-- First, create an object which will parent all its parallax elements and add a ParallaxManager component to it
+- First, create an object which will parent all the parallax elements and add a ParallaxManager component to it
-- Then, add your parallax elements as children os the ParallaxManager object, setting the sprites sorting orders accordingly
+- Then, add your parallax elements as children of the ParallaxManager object, setting the sprites sorting orders accordingly
 - Set the speed of each parallax element as you wish
 - That's it!
 No additional coding needed!